TeamJuliet/group-project/README.md

 ## Branching
 ### What To Do
-Unless you are providing a simple fix to the project, please develop all code on a branch (see below), and then only merge that branch to `master` once you are *sure* it works.
+Unless you are providing a simple fix to the project, please develop all code on a *non*-`master` branch (see below), and then only merge that branch to `master` once you are *sure* it works.
 ### Branch Names
 The branching convention we will use is as follows: